leontsu/hilo/README.md

 ## 💡 Inspiration

-LevelLens was inspired by the need to make web content accessible to language learners at all levels.
+Hilo was inspired by the need to make web content accessible to language learners at all levels.
 By leveraging Chrome's Built-in AI capabilities, we aim to provide privacy-respecting, real-time language adaptation that helps users gradually improve their language skills while consuming authentic web content.

 ## 📞 Support